365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Extra towels that you don’t need

-- Old kids’ clothes that are damaged or have holes in them
+- Kids’ clothes that are damaged or worn out

 - Jigsaw puzzles with pieces missing

-- Paints and play dough that your kids don’t use any more
+- Paints and play dough that your children don’t use any more

-- Your kids’ artwork that you don’t want to keep
+- Your kids’ artwork that you’ve scanned or taken a photo of and don’t need to keep the original

 - The contents of your bedside table